Model-independent late-universe measurements of $H_0$ and $\Omega_K$ with the parametrization based on cosmic age-improved inverse distance ladder: Conclusion

-In summary, current late-universe probes independently provide competitive $H_0$ measurements compared to CMB and consistently support a flat universe with $\Omega_\mathrm{K} = 0$.
-It is anticipated that the complete future dataset from DESI, combined with more precise late-universe observations from the Chinese Space Station Survey Telescope~\cite{CSST:2025ssq}, Euclid~\cite{Euclid:2024yrr}, and Large Synoptic Survey Telescope~\cite{LSST:2008ijt}, will provide independent measurements of $H_0$ and $\Omega_K$ with significantly improved precision.
+In summary, current late-universe probes independently provide $H_0$ measurements competitive with CMB-based measurements and consistently support a flat universe with $\Omega_\mathrm{K} = 0$.
+It is anticipated that the full future DESI dataset, combined with more precise late-universe observations from CSST~\cite{CSST:2025ssq}, Euclid~\cite{Euclid:2024yrr}, and LSST~\cite{LSST:2008ijt}, will provide independent measurements of $H_0$ and $\Omega_\mathrm{K}$ with significantly improved precision.